Journeyman1337/Journey-CPP-Style-Guide/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# The Journey Style Guide v1.0.1
+# The Journey C++ Style Guide v1.0.1
 [![REUSE status](https://api.reuse.software/badge/git.fsfe.org/reuse/api)](https://api.reuse.software/info/git.fsfe.org/reuse/api)

-Welcome to the Journey Style Guide, a code formatting style guide designed for writing modern C++ in collaborative projects.
+Welcome to the Journey C++ Style Guide, a code formatting style guide designed for writing modern C++ in collaborative projects.
 Developed by Daniel Aimé Valcour (Journeyman-dev), this guide has been specifically tailored usage with [The Roguelike Framework (RLFW)](https://github.com/Journeyman1337/rlfw), but it released for public use under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 The Journey Style Guide endeavors to utilize the cutting edge of the C++ Standard, and it takes into account the features of modern Integrated Development Environments (IDEs).
 By adhering to the guidelines outlined in this style guide, software projects can maintain a high level of consistency and facilitate collaboration.
 The sections of this guide are listed in no particular order.